-If there is a special lady in your life you would like to sew a handmade gift for, look no further than the Suki Robe!
+If there is a special person in your life you would like to sew a handmade gift for, look no further than the Suki Robe!
 Suki is a wonderfully personal gift that anyone is sure to use and cherish all year round.

 Now, the Suki can seem like an involved project, but there are ways you can cut down on the hard work and whip it up in a few hours.
 I myself have used some of these tips when making Suki’s for me or others in the past few months.

 I love a good pocket, and I love having my phone on hand at all times, but for a house robe they may not be a necessity for your Suki recipient.
 Save a bunch of time by eliminating the inseam pockets and just sewing those side seams closed!

 Tip #2 – Extend the front band

 The Suki has a great front band detail with a right angle corner.
 It looks lovely in contrasting fabric and it is an excellent skill to level up your sewing.
 That said, you can extend the band all the way to the hem and skip this tricky corner.